 2.1 Ambiguity

-Ambiguity is a concept within decision theory (March 1994).
-Ambiguity asserts that goals are characterised by vagueness, paradoxes, inconsistency and ambivalence (Cohen and March 1974; Weick 1976).
-It also points to the existence of multiple and contradictory interpretations that can lead to the mis-stating of the problem faced by managers.
-Thus, Vakkuri and Meklin (2006) definition of ambiguity as “…a lack of clarity and consistency in reality, causality and intentionality” (p.
+As a concept within decision theory (March 1994), ambiguity is found where goals are characterised by vagueness, paradoxes, inconsistency and ambivalence (Cohen and March 1974; Weick 1976).
+Ambiguity also refers to the existence of multiple and contradictory interpretations that can lead to the misstating of the problem faced by managers.
+Thus, Vakkuri and Meklin (2006) define ambiguity as “…a lack of clarity and consistency in reality, causality and intentionality” (p.
 237).
-Ambiguity also points to the absence of any specific and generally accepted means by which different choices available to the decision maker can be combined.
+Ambiguity is also found in the absence of any specific and generally accepted means by which different choices available to the decision maker can be combined.
 In order words, it implies “…the condition of admitting more than one meaning” (Giroux 2006, p.
 1232).
 Joseph and Gaba (2015) note that ‘ambiguity’ differs from ‘uncertainty’ in that while ambiguity implies being “…open to multiple interpretations” (p.
 1961), ‘uncertainty’ suggests the absence of probabilistic knowledge for specified possible future outcomes (Knight 1921).
 One critical difference between the two is that while ‘uncertainty’ can be mitigated through information availability, ‘ambiguity’ requires collective framing of meaning.
-In effect, ambiguity involves a lack of understanding of casual relationships that occur when information and/or knowledge is imperfect (McIver and Lengnick-Hall 2018).
+In effect, ambiguity involves a lack of understanding of causal relationships that occur when information and/or knowledge is imperfect (McIver and Lengnick-Hall 2018).
 Ambiguity can be detrimental to operations in that it can lead to confusion (Sonenshein 2010) and managerial indecision (Denis et al. 2011), both of which can lead to increases in intra-organisational conflict (Sillince et al. 2012).

 The literature espouses the existence of a number of different types of ambiguity.
 These include: (i) ‘casual ambiguity’ – the lack of understanding of cause-and-effect interactions between resources and competitive advantage (McIver and Lengnick-Hall 2018), (ii) ‘passive ambiguity’ - failure to differentiate between different meanings of phenomena, and (iii) ‘active ambiguity’ - purposeful encapsulation of different meanings of a phenomenon (Gregory 2000).